-Jennifer Rankin’s practice focuses on toxic tort defense and environmental litigation involving exposure to asbestos and a variety of other materials and chemicals, with an emphasis on product and premises liability.
+Jennifer Rankin’s practice primarily focuses on toxic tort defense, involving exposure to asbestos and a variety of other materials and chemicals, with an emphasis on product, premises, and contractor liability.
 Jennifer has more than thirteen years of experience successfully representing equipment and product manufacturers, distributors, suppliers, and contractors in multiple-party complex litigation, and she participates in all aspects of case management, discovery, law and motion, and trial preparation.
-She also assists on trials, and she served as second-chair during the lengthy trial of an asbestos cancer case that ultimately resulted in a defense verdict for the client.
-Jennifer also has experience in federal litigation and is admitted to practice in the United States District Court for the Central and Southern Districts of California and has worked on a variety of general liability matters and environmental cases.
+She also assists trial counsel on trials.
+Jennifer served as second-chair during the lengthy trial of an asbestos mesothelioma case that ultimately resulted in a defense verdict for the client.
+Jennifer is also admitted to practice in the United States District Court for the Central and Southern Districts of California and has worked on a variety of general liability matters and environmental cases.

 - Served as second-chair at trial and successfully secured a defense verdict on behalf of a large manufacturer of joint compound products in an asbestos mesothelioma case.

 - Successfully obtained summary adjudication on behalf of a valve manufacturer with respect to plaintiff’s claim under the California Superfund Act (Hazardous Substances Account Act) in a complex groundwater contamination case.

 - Secured a dismissal for a large supplier of construction-related materials in an asbestos-related personal injury mesothelioma case.
 During the deposition of the plaintiff’s primary product identification witness, the deponent recanted his prior testimony that implicated the supplier during cross-examination.

 - Secured a dismissal for a large retailer of construction products in its first and only asbestos-related lawsuit (wrongful death lung cancer case) without having to respond to discovery or produce a corporate representative for deposition.